top of page

-China has one of the richest cultures in the entire world and is an unmissable destination for anyone interested in unravelling the many faces of Asia - it had a huge impact on its neighbour countries and can be the perfect starting point for your discovery.
+China has one of the richest cultures in the entire world and is an unmissable destination for anyone interested in unraveling the many faces of Asia - it had a huge impact on its neighbor countries and can be the perfect starting point for your discovery.
 Or you can go there for the amazing food or the infinite landscapes and views!

 Anyway, if you decide to visit China and it’s your first time, you may need some advice.
 Here, in this complete guide thought for first-timers or for anyone who visited a few years ago, you will find everything you need for a safe and enjoyable trip: VISA, documents, health and medicines, transport, VPNs, hotels, restaurants, and much more.